dk14/wolfram-mega/docs/dsl.md

 })
 ```
 > This is the only loan design that is possible on blockchain.
 Everything else is a under-collaterized fiction.
 > One might think that `hashlock_parties_keep_agreement` can be guaranteed.
-No it isn't - both parties would have to submit collaterals before "Opening contract" then.
+No it isn't - both parties would have to submit collaterals before "Borrowing contract" then.
 This would ruin liquidity: Bob would lock BTC and USD at the same time for no reason.
 > IRL loans.

 ### Numeric observations